emmy-codes/Star-Trek-Quiz/README.md

 ###  Acknowledgments

+Big thankyou to Kera for a great ReadMe/Testing documentation that I used to template my documentation with!
+[Kera's project documentation](https://github.com/kera-cudmore/TheQuizArms#Features)
 Thank you to the students at Code Institute that helped me try to recreate the IOS bug/"feature" and checking my fix for it!

 Thank you to my friends and family that also tested my quiz for me.